Blog

 How to prevent coworking phone booth abuse

-If you’re worried about people taking advantage of your phone rooms, then make it a bookable resource.
+If you’re worried about people taking advantage of your phone rooms, then make it a bookable resource using your coworking space app.
 This would require a member to book a time in the phone booth, just as they would with a meeting room or desk.

 Phone booths are intended to be for quick calls or meetings throughout the day.
-Consider creating a time limit for your phone booths to encourage this behavior.
+For that reason, you may want to consider creating a time limit for your phone booths to encourage this behavior.

 • If the phone booth is first come first served, then have clear signs stating the maximum allowable time per person per day